Keeping you safe is our top priority. What to expect when you visit LMH Health

 An important function of ophthalmic ultrasonography is the detection of extrascleral extension.[4,5] Extrascleral extension measuring 2 mm or more in thickness can be demonstrated provided it is located behind the equator where the intraocular tumor, sclera, and adjacent orbital fat are readily imaged.
 Orbital extraocular extension of choroidal melanoma may be found in eyes with medium and large tumors, but it is very rare in eyes with small melanomas.

-Systemic metastases are evident in only 1% to 4% of patients at the time of diagnosis of the primary ocular melanoma.
-Because the uveal tract is a vascular structure without lymphatic channels, tumor spread occurs principally by local extension and by dissemination through the blood stream.
+Systemic metastases are evident in only 2% to 3% of patients at the time of diagnosis of the primary ocular melanoma.
+Because the uveal tract is a vascular structure without lymphatic channels, tumor spread occurs principally by local extension and by dissemination through the bloodstream.
 Lymphatic spread is rare but may occur after local extension into the conjunctiva and its lymphatics.
 Given the rarity of nodal metastases, sentinel node biopsies of nonclinically involved nodes are not done as part of the staging procedure.

 It is particularly unusual for choroidal melanomas of any size to invade the optic nerve or its meninges.
 Metastasis of choroidal melanoma to the contralateral choroid is also rare.[9,11]